Understanding PMS: What It Is, Why It Happens, & How To Fix It

 - Magnesium.
 According to clinical studies, magnesium works in synergy with vitamin B6 to thwart PMS-related mood changes.43 Magnesium works alone, too.
 Research shows it can soothe menstrual migraines and reduce bloating.44,45

-It’s not a coincidence there are therapeutic doses of calcium, vitamin B6, and magnesium in our PMS Pills, along with other potent, natural PMS-fighters, like:
+It’s not a coincidence there are therapeutic doses of calcium, vitamin B6, and magnesium in Steady Mood, along with other potent, natural PMS-fighters, like:

 - Saffron, a vibrant spice with antioxidant and anti-depressant properties.
 Multiple studies show it can naturally tweak brain chemistry to lift the mood and curb an overactive appetite.46,47 In clinical trials, saffron is as effective as prescription medications for mild to moderate depression.48

 - Rhodiola, an adaptogenic herb, has been used for millennia to quiet anxiety, manage stress, and stabilize emotions.
 It energizes the brain's cognitive functions, helping to clear the mind, fight fatigue, and sharpen concentration.49

 - Iron is a natural fatigue-fighter.
 It also powers the conversion of tryptophan to serotonin, which may help to boost levels of this important anti-PMS chemical in the brain.51

 - Zinc levels are in flux throughout the menstrual cycle, and tend to plummet just as PMS kicks in.
 Research shows those who supplement with zinc face fewer PMS symptoms like depression, dizziness, and constipation.52

 2. Steiner, M., & Born, L. (2000).
 Diagnosis and treatment of premenstrual dysphoric disorder: an update.
 International Clinical Psychopharmacology.